 As the population grows in Texas, so does the demand for more commercial goods, food, and products.
 These all require large trucks to bring them into the state.

 As the trucking industry grows, more drivers and vehicles are on the road.
-Texas and U.S. economies continue to thrive, but at a price.
-More large trucks on the road means more congestion and traffic, and a greater risk of accident.
+Texas and U.S. economies continue to thrive but at a price.
+More large trucks and 18-wheelers on the road mean more congestion and traffic, and a greater risk of accidents.